yongenportkey/portkey-workshop-contracts-demo/docs/create-token.md

 - Follow the guide at [Environment Setup](/docs/environment-setup).
 - The commands in this tutorial should be executed within the Dev Container terminal.
+- Please follow the example for MacOS since we are developing inside a linux docker image.

 ## 2. FT Creation